Skip to main content

 Grand Canyon of the Yellowstone

 Discover one of North America's most spectacular canyons, carved by the Yellowstone River through ancient volcanic rock.
-The Lower Falls plunge 94 metres into a vivid canyon displaying yellow and orange hues from iron oxidation in hydrothermally altered rhyolite.
-Multiple viewpoints including Artist Point offer dramatic perspectives of the 32-kilometre canyon reaching 400-metre depths.
+The Lower Falls plunge 94 meters into a vivid canyon displaying yellow and orange hues from iron oxidation in hydrothermally altered rhyolite.
+Multiple viewpoints including Artist Point offer dramatic perspectives of the 32-kilometer canyon with depths exceeding 300 meters.
 Canyon walls tell geological stories through exposed lava layers and hydrothermal alterations.
-Hiking trails provide canyon rim and bottom-level perspectives, whilst Upper Falls offer additional spectacles.
-The combination of waterfalls, colourful formations, and forest-covered walls creates memorable landscapes.
+Hiking trails provide canyon rim and bottom-level perspectives, while Upper Falls offer additional spectacles.
+The combination of waterfalls, colorful formations, and forest-covered walls creates memorable landscapes.
+Pro tip: Arrive at Artist Point by 7am for dramatic sidelight on Lower Falls and empty viewpoint--by 9am parking fills completely and the classic postcard view becomes crowded with tourists, making unobstructed photography nearly impossible during peak summer hours.

 Majestic American bison standing in Yellowstone grassland, showing the massive shoulders and distinctive profile of North America's largest land mammal